 I’m doing a lot more of that and really digging it.
 Writing and creativity are what drew me to the internet to begin with.
 I’ll be blogging more often because I still need an outlet for what comes up for me.
 I’ve had a lot of folx tell me that they enjoy what I share.
 If that’s you, consider signing up for my newsletter.
 There’s a lot of content there and a free gift each week because another way I’m finding meaning in 2019 is giving stuff away.

 If you’ve stayed to then end, thank you!
 May the road ahead treat you kindly. xo ~Kymberlee

 Have you signed up for my newsletter yet?
-Every Tuesday, I put forth interestingness and a free gift.
+It’s the place I share interestingness and announcements.
 It’s the best way to stay connected to my work in these digitally shifting times.